Matheesha-Abiman/ui-ux-design-resources/README.md

 This repository is created to **collect and organize useful UI/UX resources and knowledge**.
 It can help designers and developers quickly access **design references, tools, and best practices** for building better user interfaces and experiences.

+### UI Components Concept

+In modern UI/UX design tools like **Figma**, designers often create **reusable components**.

+A **component** is a design element created once and reused multiple times across a design.

+Example:

+If a designer creates a **button component**, it can be reused everywhere in the design such as:

+- Login button
+- Submit button
+- Signup button
+- Confirm button

+Instead of designing the button again and again, the **same component can be reused**.

+Benefits of using components:

+- Saves design time
+- Keeps UI consistent
+- Easy to update designs
+- Improves workflow efficiency

+For example, if the **button color or style changes**, updating the **main component** will automatically update all buttons that use that component.

+This makes UI design **faster, cleaner, and more maintainable**.

 ---